User Guide

 List Panel.

-will try to delete internships with a role
+delete-field r/Engineer c/Good company will try to delete internships with a role

-of Engineer c/Good company
+of Engineer c/Good company.

 Clearing all Internships : clear

-command permanently deletes all entries from InternBuddy.
+The clear command permanently deletes all entries from InternBuddy.

 Format: clear

-, you can refer to Appendix C
+clear, you can refer to Appendix C

 to repopulate InternBuddy with sample data.